 The team at La Salle was desperate to help Peter.
 They knew many of his challenges were rooted in his inability to communicate, so staff worked tirelessly to find a resource that would help him communicate.

-When they had to return the device, they were able to use Sign of Hope funds to purchase a new iPad and software that allows Peter to communicate by pointing to pictures, and encourages him to use his own words.
+Peter’s team accessed Sign of Hope funding to purchase an iPad with software that allows him to communicate by pointing at pictures and encourages him to use his own words.

-Peter is now able to speak about six words, including “Hi Mom,” and “I’m hungry,” and staff expect him to continue to improve.
+Today, Peter can speak a handful of words now and staff expect him to continue to improve.
 His entire life has changed course, thanks to the support of Sign of Hope donors.

 “Peter’s story is a true testament to the power of community support.
-Not only does Sign of Hope allow Catholic Social Services to fund La Salle’s operations, donor dollars also empower us to change lives by responding to the needs of those we serve when they need us most,” says Dr. Troy Davies, CEO, Catholic Social Services.
+Not only does Sign of Hope allow Catholic Social Services to fund programs like La Salle, donor dollars also empower us to change lives by responding to the needs of vulnerable individuals when they need us most,” says Dr. Troy Davies, CEO, Catholic Social Services.

 “He’s a kind, loving kid, smiling all the time.
-He’s just so happy now,” says Taylor.
+He’s just so happy now,” says Holly Taylor, Program Manager at La Salle.
 “The odds were against him, and he’s overcoming them.
 The future is so bright.”